Code-Institute-Submissions/African-Explorers/README.md

 * https://coolors.co/
 * Article written by Dennis Pinto on https://www.travelandleisure.com/ about the age of safari travellers
+* Elephant banner image provided by Greg Montani from Pixabay
 * Code Institue
 * My mentor Simen Daehlin